Jakarta, 1 August 2022 • 6 min. read

-Every idea started with a problem.
-As a development economist, my work took me through rural Indonesia.
-Working and studying about inclusive development, along with the social and environmental issues faced by last mile communities.
+8 years ago, I felt a longing for meaning.
+As a development economist, I did a lot of work on poverty alleviation and community developments in rural Indonesia—working and studying about inclusive development, along with the social and environmental issues faced by last mile communities.

-Working between boardroom and reports, I felt like restless.
-Like my work didn't create real, grassroot impact.
+Between boardroom and reports, I felt restless—like my work didn't create real, grassroot impact.
 The kind that changes lives.
-A burnt out and a bout of depression later, I decided to do my own research.
+A burn-out and a bout of depression later, I decided to do my own research.
 Going village to village, learning about life beyond the comforts I'm used to.

 Little did I know that it would lead me to meet the women who would change my life – forever.